 Benieuwd naar de activiteiten, accommodaties, soorten transport en de hoeveelheid van inclusieve maaltijden tijdens deze reis?
 Klik dan hieronder en neem een kijkje in de tripnotes, hier lees je per dag wat je kunt verwachten van deze reis!

 This morning, drive to Akko, visit the Old Town and explore the Templar Tunnels built during the Crusades.
 Then take a drive up to Golan Heights to visit a Druze village called Buq’ata.
 Historically, the Druze have been an agricultural people, tending olive groves and fruit orchards, and growing mostly apples and cherries.
 Many families also grow their own vegetables, bake their own bread and live on a largely vegetarian diet.
 Here, you will be greeted by a lovely host family, and be invited in for a cooking demonstration, where you’ll share local culinary secrets and a delicious Druze lunch.
-Afterwards, head to Tiberius for a stroll along the famous Sea of Galilee – Israel’s largest freshwater lake.
 Afterwards, travel to Nazareth and settle into your hotel for the evening.

 Enjoy a full day tour of Jerusalem, starting with a walking tour of Via Dolorosa (the Way of the Cross) in the Old City.
 Stop at one of the city’s favourite eateries and watch a master prepare mutabbaq – a stuffed pancake of Yemeni origin.
 Your leader can assist you to purchase one to try, if you wish.
-Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the Tomb where he was buried.
+Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the tomb where he was buried.
 Walk through the spice market to the Jewish Quarter and witness the pilgrims at the Western Wall.
 For lunch today, sample the local hummus and falafel at one of the most famous places in the Old City.
-Afterwards, continue to Nachlaut for a tour of one of the oldest neighbourhoods in West Jerusalem, finishing at the renowned Machane Yehuda food market.
+Afterwards, continue to Nachlaotf or a tour of one of the oldest neighbourhoods in West Jerusalem, finishing at the renowned Machane Yehuda food market.
 The best way to tackle these wondrous food stalls is with a Machane Yehuda Bites Card – where you’ll be able to sample a broad selection of foods while you wander.
-Alternatively, this area is ideal to just pull up a chair and grab an early dinner at one of the nearby restaurants, perhaps with some shakshuka – a North African dish served in a pan, consisting of eggs poached in a sautéed tomato, chilli and vegetable sauce.
+Alternatively, this area is ideal to just pull up a chair and grab an early dinner at one of the nearby restaurants, perhaps order shakshuka – a North African dish served in a pan, consisting of eggs poached in a sautéed tomato, chilli and vegetable sauce.

 After breakfast, head south into the Negev Desert to meet some food producers.
 Your first stop is a goat cheese farm.
 Next, be welcomed into the home of a Jewish resident of the Negev.
 Here we will gain insight into the life and food traditions of an Israeli in the desert.
 Lunch will be a feast of vegetarian dishes and a sampling of the local goat’s cheese.
 After lunch, drive up to visit the Tomb of David Ben Gurion – the first prime minister of Israel and one of its founders.
 Before the drive back to Jerusalem, visit an ancient winery that dates back to the Nabatean era.
-In recent years, an Israeli couple replanted the winery along with other fruit trees, producing an interesting selection of wines and jams that are only sold in that farm.
+In recent years, an Israeli couple replanted the winery along with other fruit trees, producing an interesting selection of wines and jams that are only sold on that farm.
 Arrive back in Jerusalem by evening for a well-deserved rest.

-Enjoy breakfast in one of the Old City’s most beloved hummus restaurants.
 Take a short drive to World Heritage-listed Battir, where villagers continue to practice ancient agricultural methods.
 The village is surrounded by an impressive Roman-era system of stone-walled terraces and a unique irrigation system fed by seven springs.
 Continue on to the holy city of Bethlehem, and along the way, pass through a gap in the controversial separation wall that separates Israel from the West Bank.
-Once arrived and settled in, take a leader-led walking tour of this acclaimed city, passing Manger Square and the Church of the Nativity.
-This evening, join your group at an included barbecue dinner in town, where you’ll try your hand at mincing your own meat the authentic way – with two huge cleavers!
+Take a leader-led walking tour of this acclaimed city, passing Manger Square and the Church of the Nativity.
+For lunch, enjoy traditional barbecue where you’ll try your hand at mincing your own meat the authentic way – with two huge cleavers!
 Head back to Jerusalem, where you might like to share one last delicious meal or drink with your newfound friends.

-With no activities planned for this morning after breakfast, you are free to leave at any time.
+With no activities planned today, you are free to leave at any time.
 However, that doesn’t mean that your food adventures have to come to an end!
-If you would like to consider continuing your journey with a culinary escapade through Jordan, learn about Jordan Real Food Adventure (EEZF) and Jordan, Israel & the Palestinian Territories Real Food Adventure (EUZJC) on our website.
+If you would like to consider continuing your journey with a culinary escapade through Jordan, search for our trips Jordan Real Food Adventure (EEZF) and Jordan, Israel & the Palestinian Territories Real Food Adventure (EUZJC) on our website.

 Deze reis heeft veel mogelijke vertrekdata.
 Geef hieronder aan welke reisperiode voor jou het beste uitkomt.